Business Process Improvement: Methodologies, Examples, Benefits & Tips

 What Is Business Process Improvement?

-Business process improvement (BPI) is a strategic, analytical approach to business development that companies take to improve their workflow, operations and the overall efficiency of their internal processes.
+Business process improvement (BPI) is a strategic, analytical approach to business development that companies use to improve their workflow, operations and the overall efficiency of their internal processes.

-• BPI is analytical because it aims to perform an impartial, data-driven evaluation of a company’s processes and the tangible, quantifiable effect that these processes have on the company’s bottom line, client satisfaction and/or product quality.
+• BPI is analytical: It uses data to evaluate processes and measure their impact on the company’s bottom line, client satisfaction and/or product quality.

-In other words, business process improvement allows decision-makers within an organization to answer the following three-four questions:
+In short, business process improvement allows decision-makers within an organization to answer the following questions:

 • What are our current processes?

-• How are these processes affecting the efficiency and performance of our business?
+• How are these processes affecting our performance?

 • How can we improve these processes?

-• What impact would these improvements make on our business?
+• What impact would these improvements have on our business?

-As such, it shouldn’t come as a surprise that there are several equally logical, organized, and efficient methodologies for business process improvement.
+So, it’s no surprise that there are several equally logical, organized and efficient methodologies for business process improvement.

-Here are the three most popular ones that you should know about.
+Here are the three most popular ones you should know about.

-The Six Sigma methodology was created by Motorola engineer William B. Smith, Jr. Between 1979 and 1986 as an analytical tool to help Motorola improve and maintain the quality of their products.
+Inspired by statistical quality control, Six Sigma was developed by Motorola engineer William B. Smith, Jr. Between 1979 and 1986 to help Motorola improve and maintain the quality of their products.

 DMAIC stands for: